 An interactive visual Dashboard displayed inside the Jupyter notebook.

-An exportable HTML report.
-It is the same as dashboard, but available as a standalone file.
+An HTML report.
+Same as dashboard, but available as a standalone file.

 A JSON profile.
-It includes a text summary of the metrics, the results of statistical tests, and simple histograms.
+A summary of the metrics, the results of statistical tests, and simple histograms.

 Right now, you cannot change the composition of the report, e.g. to add or exclude metrics.
 Reports are pre-built to serve as good enough defaults.
 We expect to add configurations in the future.

-To display the output inside the Jupyter notebook, you should create a visual Dashboard.
+To display the output in the Jupyter notebook, you can create a visual Dashboard.

-To specify which analysis you want to perform, you should select a Tab.
-You can combine several tabs together in a single Dashboard.
-Each tab will contain a combination of metrics, interactive plots, and tables that correspond to the chosen Report type.
+To specify which analysis you want to perform, you should select a Tab (for example, a Data Drift tab).
+You can combine several tabs in a single Dashboard (for example, Data Drift and Prediction Drift).
+Each tab will contain a combination of metrics, interactive plots, and tables for a chosen Report type.

 You can also save the Dashboard as a standalone HTML file.
-You can group several Tabs in a single file.
+You can group several Tabs in one file.

 You can generate HTML files from Jupyter notebook or using Terminal.